Babysitting Rates in 2022: How Much To Pay Per Hour

 8. Inflation

 If you aren’t willing to adjust your rate to account for recent inflation, you might be left without a sitter.
-Babysitters may have bills and other expenses they need to cover.
-If your rate doesn’t benefit the sitter, they may take another job that pays more.
+Everything costs more these days, and babysitters have expenses they need to cover, too.
+If your rate doesn’t appeal to your sitter, they are likely to take another job that pays more.

-Reliable babysitters can be hard to find, so if you do have a good sitter, pay them well.
+Reliable babysitters can be hard to find, so if you do have a good sitter, try to pay them as well as you can.
 Doing so might just mean they prioritize you over other job offers!

 A babysitter and a nanny aren’t the same job.
 It’s a nuanced conversation.